sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/Power_Management/pm_wakeup_sources.rst

             };
          };

-   Here, we chain the IRQ to the pinctrl driver using the second interrupts-extended entry.
-The wake IRQ framework in Linux works in such a way that the second entry gets marked as a wakeup source, and then the pinctrl driver is informed that the pad 0x1ac in this case is to be configured as a wakeup pad when system enters Deep Sleep.
+   The IRQ is chained to the pinctrl driver using the second interrupts-extended entry.
+The wake IRQ framework in Linux works so that the second entry gets marked as a wakeup source, and then the pinctrl driver is informed that the pad, 0x1ac in this case, is to be configured as a wakeup pad when system enters Deep Sleep.

-   To use main_gpio as a wakeup source, ensure gpio is a wake-irq in /proc/interrupts:
+   To use main_gpio as a wakeup source, ensure gpio is a wake-irq in :file:`/proc/interrupts`:

    .. code-block:: console